sloukit/pydew-valley-uzh-second-study/README.md

 ## Setup Instructions

-This project requires Python 3.12 or above.
+This project requires Python3.12.
+Python3.13 may cause issues, and free-threaded Python is not supported.

 1. **Clone this repository:**
     ```